ryd3v/ryPub-Electron/README.md

 ## Features

 - Open and read EPUB files from your local system
-- Responsive design
+- Responsive design, with dark mode
-- Dark Mode
-- Navigation with both on-screen and keyboard controls (ArrowRight and ArrowLeft keys)
+- Navigation with both on-screen and keyboard controls (Right Arrow and Left Arrow keys)
-- Dynamic Table of Contents (TOC): The TOC of each EPUB file is now integrated into the application menu.
+- Dynamic Table of Contents: The TOC of each EPUB file is now integrated into the application menu.
 Selecting a TOC item will navigate to the corresponding section in the EPUB file.
 - Fonts: Application uses local Google Fonts - Roboto for general text and JetBrains Mono for preformatted text
 - About Window: Provides information about the current version of the application